5 Things to Teach Your Kids About Failure

 5. Failure is Not Who We Are.

 We need to teach our children that their true value comes from just being.
-They need to know they are loved, win or lose, make a mistake or not.
+They need to know they are loved, whether they win or lose, make a mistake or not.